Semantic-Contact Fields for Category-Level Generalizable Tactile Tool Manipulation: Experiments

 \textit{1.
 Sim-to-Real Training Strategies (Validating the Pipeline):} \begin{itemize} \item \textbf{Ours (Aligned):} Pre-trained on large-scale simulation, then fine-tuned on the small real-world scraper dataset. \item \textbf{Sim-Only:} Trained exclusively on simulation data.
 Evaluates zero-shot transfer and the magnitude of the sim-to-real gap. \item \textbf{Real-Only:} Trained from scratch on the small real-world scraper dataset.
 Tests if physical priors from simulation are necessary given limited real data. \end{itemize}

 \textit{2.
 Baselines \& Ablations (Validating the Architecture):} \begin{itemize} \item \textbf{No-Tactile:} Identical architecture with tactile marker features masked out.
-This baseline forces the model to rely solely on geometric intersection ($P_{obj}$ vs $P_{env}$), testing the necessity of dynamic tactile feedback. \item \textbf{NCF (Neural Contact Fields)~\cite{higuera2023ncf}:} A baseline implicit representation that predicts contact probabilities but lacks explicit force vector regression. \item \textbf{Ablation - 2D Tactile Encoder:} Replaces our point-cloud fusion with a standard CNN encoder for the tactile force arrays, concatenated with the global point cloud feature.
+This baseline relies only on observed tool/environment geometric ($P_{obj}$, $P_{env}$), testing the necessity of dynamic tactile feedback. \item \textbf{NCF (Neural Contact Fields)~\cite{higuera2023ncf}:} A baseline implicit representation that predicts contact probabilities but lacks explicit force vector regression. \item \textbf{Ablation - 2D Tactile Encoder:} Replaces our point-cloud fusion with a standard CNN encoder for the tactile force arrays, concatenated with the global point cloud feature.
 This tests the benefit of our \textit{Tactile-as-PointCloud} fusion strategy. \item \textbf{Ablation - Loss Function:} Replaces Focal Loss with standard BCE Loss to evaluate robustness to class imbalance. \end{itemize}